Vedic Mantra · Brahman (the Infinite)

 That (the Infinite Brahman) is complete/whole.
 This (the manifest world) is complete/whole.
 From the complete, the complete arises.
 Taking the complete from the complete, only the complete remains.
 Om Peace, Peace, Peace.

-Last updated: 20 April 2026 · Traditional Vedic mantra
+Last updated: 14 June 2026 · Traditional Vedic mantra

 Benefits of Shanti Mantra

-- ·Mantra from the Isha Upanishad — the most philosophically profound Vedic statement
+- ·Mantra from the Isha Upanishad, the most philosophically profound Vedic statement

 - ·Removes the feeling of lack, incompleteness, and inadequacy